coreos/coreos-kubernetes/Documentation/deploy-master.md

 ### Set up the kube-podmaster Pod

-The kube-podmaster is responsible for implementing master-election for the kube-controller-manager and kube-scheduler.
-Because these services modify the cluster state, we only want to have one actor making modifications at a time.
+The kube-podmaster is responsible for implementing leader-election for the kube-controller-manager and kube-scheduler.
+Because these services modify the cluster state, we only want to have one master node making modifications at a time.

-In a single-master deployment, the kube-podmaster will simply run the kube-scheduler and kube-controller-manager on the current node.
+In a single-master deployment, the kube-podmaster will simply run the kube-scheduler and kube-controller-manager on the only master node.
 In a multi-master deployment, the kube-podmaster will be responsible for starting a new instance of the Kubernetes components in the case of a machine dying.

 When creating `/etc/kubernetes/manifests/kube-podmaster.yaml`: